ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 # Guardrails - Setup

+## Requirements

+- Azure Subscription
+- Global admin permissions
+- Configure user (the one used to setup ) to have "Access Management for Azure Resource" permissions. (https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin).
+The permission can be removed after the setup.

 ## Configuration

 Navigate to Cloud Shell (from the Azure Portal) and authenticate as a user that has Azure and Azure AD Permissions (To assign permissions to the Automation Account Managed Identity).